IjzerenHein/famous-map/README.md

 	https://github.com/IjzerenHein/famous-map.git

-And add it to requireConfig.js:
+Add it to requireConfig.js if you like:

 	/*globals require*/
 	require.config({